Special municipality (Taiwan): History

 The first municipalities of the ROC were established in 1927 soon after they were designated as "cities" during the 1920s.
 Nominally, Dairen was a municipality as well, although it was under Japanese control.
-It consisted of the original 11 cities of Nanking, Shanghai, Peking (Peiping), Tientsin, Tsingtao, Chungking, Sian, Canton, Hankow (now part of Wuhan), Shenyang, and Harbin.
+It consisted of the original 11 cities of Nanjing, Shanghai, Beiping (Beijing), Tianjin, Qingdao, Chongqing, Xi'an, Canton, Hankou District (now part of Wuhan), Shenyang, and Harbin.
 These cities were first called special municipalities/cities (特別市 (tèbiéshì)), but were later renamed Yuan-controlled municipalities (院辖市 (院轄市, yuànxiáshì)).

 Before the end of World War II, the island of Taiwan (Formosa) was under Japanese rule, with 11 cities established within its administrative divisions.
 Following the Japanese surrender in 1945, the Republic of China (ROC) took control of Taiwan, most of pre-1945 cities in Taiwan were reorganized as provincial cities, but Yilan and Hualien became the first two county-administered cities.

 After the loss of the mainland to the Chinese Communist Party in 1949, all the special municipalities established in mainland China were lost.
 The new communist-led People's Republic of China government replaced the Yuan-controlled municipalities with direct-controlled municipalities.
 The Kuomintang-led government of the Republic of China lost the Chinese Civil War and relocated to Taipei, Taiwan.
 By the time of its retreat, no special municipalities was established in Taiwan or other territories under effective control of the ROC government.

 In 1967, Taipei City, the first special municipality in Taiwan was created.
 Taipei served as the capital of the country starting in 1949 and was at the time the most populous city.
 The scope of the Taipei special municipality includes the original provincial City of Taipei and 4 of its neighboring townships in Taipei County, including Neihu, Nangang, Muzha and Jingmei.
 In the next year, Shilin and Beitou of Yangmingshan Administrative Bureau (a county-equivalent administrative division) were also merged into Taipei.

 In 1979, the major international port and industrial city in the southwest of the country — Kaohsiung — were also upgraded to a special municipality.
 Territory of the Kaohsiung special municipality includes the original provincial Kaohsiung City and Siaogang Township in Kaohsiung County.

 At this time, Taiwan was under martial law.
 All national and municipal level elections were suspended.
 The mayors of Taipei and Kaohsiung were assigned by the Executive Yuan (central government), not by elections until 1994.
 For this reason the special municipalities were also called Yuan-controlled municipalities (院轄市 (yuànxiáshì)) at this period.

 Following the democratic reforms in the early 1990s, more thoughts of administrative division reform and reorganization were widely discussed.
 The Local Government Act (地方制度法) was passed by the Legislative Yuan (the Parliament) in 1999.
 This Act regulates the local self-governance bodies and came with some articles to deal with the possible changes of administrative divisions.
 In the Act also states that cities with population of over 1,250,000 and with significance on political, economic and cultural development may form a special municipality.